fractal-code/mylar-search/README.md

 # mylar:search

 The Mylar platform features a multi-key search system that enables keyword search over data encrypted with different keys.
-This is crucial for enabling collaboration between users and other traditional functionality in web applications over data encrypted with different keys.
+This is crucial for enabling collaboration between users and other traditional functionality in web applications.

 (More information about the system is available [here](http://eprint.iacr.org/2013/508.pdf)).

 This meteor packages extends the core functionality of [Mylar](https://github.com/gliesesoftware/mylar).

 ## Installation
-Ensure you have the [mylar:platform package](https://github.com/gliesesoftware/mylar) or an equivalent set of packages added to your app
+Ensure you have the [mylar:platform package](https://github.com/gliesesoftware/mylar) or an equivalent set of packages added to your app.

 ```console
 meteor add mylar:platform